Vishnu-prathap/Ellty-assignment/test-assignment-1/README.md

 # List of tech-stack used to develop

-1. Next JS
+1. Next JS - I have used Next JS to build the application as it allows for server-side rendering.
-2. Typescript
+2. Typescript - Have used typescript over javascript to have type safety, if the application requires integration with API's.
-3. Tailwind CSS
+3. Tailwind CSS - Allows for rapid developement and can be extensively used to develop responsive applications.